Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Recovery Conditions and Main Result

-Before closing this part, we point out that a noise signal can contaminate the samples $y\left(p\right)$ in practice.
+Before concluding this part, we point out in practice, the samples $y\left(p\right)$ can be contaminated by noise.
 If we assume that the Euclidean norm on the noise vector is upper bounded by $\zeta >0$, then, the super-resolution recovery problem can be shown to take the form

-In this case, the exact recovery of the unknowns is impossible, and further analysis regarding the robustness of the algorithm is required.
-We leave the theoretical analysis for this scenario to future work, and we suffice by providing a simulation experiment that shows that the proposed framework is stable in the existence of noise.